privacy-tech-lab/gpc-optmeowt/README.md

 ## Files and Directories in the Repo

+- `spoc/`: Contains docs and discussions regarding a univeral opt out signal to be implemented in OptMeowt, i.e. Signal of Preference for One Controller.
+This is a work in progress.
+- `spoc/ui_spec.txt`: Contains the legal specification / language describing OptMeowt's CCPA opt out functionality.
 - `src/`: Contains the main contents of the OptMeowt browser extension.
 - `src/assets`: Contains the graphical elements of the extension, including the logos and button images.
 - `src/libs`: Contains all of the libraries used in the browser extension.